beeware/toga/docs/reference/api/resources/statusicons.rst

 at the end of menu of the first :class:`~toga.MenuStatusIcon`'s menu.
 To remove these items, clear the app's status icon command set before adding your own commands.

-If you add a command to the app's status icon command set that *doesn't* belong to :class:`~toga.MenuStatusIcon` group, that command will be ignored with a warning.
+If you add a command to the app's status icon command set that *doesn't* belong to a :class:`~toga.MenuStatusIcon` group, or that belongs to a :class:`~toga.MenuStatusIcon` group that hasn't been registered with the app as a status icon, a ``ValueError`` will be raised.
+An error will also be raised if you *remove* a status icon while there status icon commands referencing that command.

 Notes
 -----